 If it is your first time coming in you should show up 10-15 minutes early to make sure that you can fill out your health history form without taking up any of your treatment time.
-If you have been here before, simply show up on time.
-Arriving late means that time will be taken off of your treatment.
-If you show up early you can feel free to come in and relax for a few minutes before your massage.
-There is cold water and a Keurig available for you to make yourself a drink.
+If you have been here before, simply show up on time, no more than 5 minutes ahead of your appointment time.
+If you arrive late the appointment will still end at the designated time.

 What should I expect when I come in for a massage?